Charlie-Lima-Bean/rcrypt/readme.md

         - this can be bypassed by adding a hook to initramfs-tools to manually copy the crypttab in
     - On bookworm stable, tpm2-device=auto as a crypttab option is not recognized by the initramfs hook
         - this fix can be backported manually
-    - Having got this far, systemd-cryptsetup consistently gets in a tpm2 read error at the initramfs stage, resulting in a passky prompt.
+    - Having got this far, systemd-cryptsetup consistently gets a tpm2 read error at the initramfs stage, resulting in a passky prompt.
         - crypttab with tpm2-device=auto works fine _after_ kernel load though.
-- clevis-luks-bind
+- clevis-luks-bind also doesn't work
-    - is not happy if you bind multiple drives. seems odd, idk.
+    - it generally was not happy after multiple binds, which is should actually support.

 # "threat model"
 - The usual tpm caveats.
 This is fundamentally less secure than prompting for passkeys, but lazier.